mcci-catena/Catena-mcciadk/README.md

 #endif
 ```

-and it's close.
+and the equivalent that's needed at the end of a C header file.
 We think it adds typing and is just kind of ugly.
 And we strive to minimize `#if` in code files (as opposed to header files.)
 So instead, we have macros:

 - `MCCIADK_BEGIN_DECLS` expands to the `extern "C" {` wrapper if compiling in C++ mode, or to nothing otherwise.